 The CBA includes a Complete Blood Count, Complete Metabolic Panel, Urinalysis, Lipid Panel, Zinc/Copper ratios, Vitamin A & D levels and Thyroid Panel.
 It tests immune function, thyroid function, blood sugar regulation, liver function, nutritional deficiencies and much more.
 People who may benefit from this test include anyone with low energy, weight gain, chronic digestive problems or joint pain, brain fog, skin or hair issues, hormonal issues, and depression.

 The Comprehensive Blood Analysis can be found here and should be done regularly as both a preventative measure and to monitor inflammatory levels.

 Chronic inflammation is associated with serious health conditions.
 Heart disease, cancer, ALS, diabetes and other health problems have been linked to chronic inflammation.
 In fact, it is almost always a factor in chronic diseases.

 There are 5 top tests for detecting and measuring the level of inflammation in your body.
 These tests are Fasting Insulin, Hemoglobin A1c, C-Reactive Protein, Serum Ferritin, and Red Blood Cell Width.

-These tests and much more are included in the Complete Thyroid Panel.
-The Complete Thyroid Panel should be done regularly to monitor inflammation in the body.
+These tests and much more are included in the Comprehensive Blood Analysis.
+The CBA should be done regularly to monitor inflammation in the body.
 It looks at all areas of the thyroid, liver enzymes, iron levels, vitamin D, B12, fasting insulin and more.